2020-Spring-Cohort/clicking-calamity-hnakodkar/README.md

     - [ ] For each _Clicking Companion_ that has been purchased the count of clicks goes up by one every second.
 This is a cumulative effect, so having 100 _Clicking Companions_ would result in having 100 clicks automatically added to the total every second.
       - [ ] Have a function that adds the amount of _Clicking Companions_ to the click total.
       - [ ] Inside your game loop, call the above function every second.
-- [ ] You must implement a feature called _'Collective Culmination Compounders'_.
+- [ ] You must implement a feature called _'Collective Culmination Multipliers'_.
-  - [ ] _Collective Culmination Compounders_ are bought with clicks from your click total.
+  - [ ] _Collective Culmination Multipliers_ are bought with clicks from your click total.
-  - [ ] Each _Collective Culmination Compounder_ that is purchased increases the cost of the next _Collective Culmination Compounder_.
+  - [ ] Each _Collective Culmination Multiplier_ that is purchased increases the cost of the next _Collective Culmination Multiplier_.
   - [ ] The initial cost should be around 10 clicks.
-  - [ ] The first _Collective Culmination Compounder_ increases the value of a click from `1x` to `1.2x`.
+  - [ ] The first _Collective Culmination Multiplier_ increases the value of a click from `1x` to `1.2x`.
-  - [ ] Every subsequent _Collective Culmination Compounder_ increases the value of a click exponentially.
-For example, the second _Collective Culmination Compounder_ will increase the value of a click to `1.2x * 1.2x` or `1.44x`.
+  - [ ] Every subsequent _Collective Culmination Multiplier_ increases the value of a click exponentially.
+For example, the second _Collective Culmination Multiplier_ will increase the value of a click to `1.2x * 1.2x` or `1.44x`.
 - [ ] You must be able to reset the game state.
-This action should reset the game to zero clicks, zero _Clicking Companions_, and zero _Collective Culmination Compounders_.
+This action should reset the game to zero clicks, zero _Clicking Companions_, and zero _Collective Culmination Multipliers_.
 - [ ] This website also has some other requirements:
   - [ ] Use semantic html and BEM when writing your html so that in the future we have a solid base to expand upon.
   - [ ] You must have a header for this page.
 It should have a few of the following features: